 The Green Giant property is located within exploration permits issued by the Bureau de Cadastre Minier de Madagascar ("BCMM") pursuant to the Mining Code 1999 (as amended) and its implementing decrees.
-The Green Giant property exploration permits are currently held under the name of our Madagascar subsidiary NextSource Minerals (Madagascar) SARLU.
-Our Madagascar subsidiary has paid all taxes and administrative fees to the Madagascar government and its mining ministry with respect to all the mining permits held in country.
+The Green Giant property exploration permits are currently held under the name of our Madagascar subsidiary MINMAD.
+MINMAD has paid all taxes and administrative fees to the Madagascar government and its mining ministry with respect to all the mining permits held in country.
 These taxes and administrative fee payments have been acknowledged and accepted by the Madagascar government.